Loading [MathJax]/jax/output/CommonHTML/jax.js

 You can use the eigenvalue algorithm to calculate the Schur decomposition directly via its definition -- however, there is a more efficient method.

-A triangular matrix is invariant under conjugation by the $Q$ in its own $QR$ decomposition (because the $Q$ is the identity matrix).
-So similar to power iteration, one may iteratively QR-factorize $A$ and replace it with $RQ$.
+A triangular matrix is invariant under conjugation by the Q in its own QR decomposition (because the Q is the identity matrix).
+So similar to power iteration, one may iteratively QR-factorize A and replace it with RQ.
 This is called the QR algorithm.

 Apparently this is expensive in its crude form, so you instead bring into a form called "upper Hessenberg form" (upper-triangular but with a subdiagonal) and that apparently makes the computations less expensive.
 The mechanism to bring a matrix into upper Hessenberg form is based on householder reflections, and involves doing householder reflections on the parts of the columns below the subdiagonal, so the corresponding householder reflections on the rows (since the Schur is a change-of-basis transformation) do not interfere with the column of interest and screw up all your zeroes.
 It's not very interesting.